arrowLeftBack

 What topics are covered in a PVR?

-Knowing the community will enjoy the venue for years to come is a crucial consideration of a PVR, as is the need to ensure a new or upgraded venue is fit-for-purpose for the International Olympic Committee and International Paralympic Committee competition venue standards.
+Knowing the community will enjoy the venue for years to come is a key consideration of a PVR, as is the need to ensure a new or upgraded venue is fit-for-purpose for the International Olympic Committee and International Paralympic Committee competition venue standards.

 Is this a new process?